-The most typical symptom of gallstone disease is severe steady pain in the upper abdomen or right side.
-The pain may last for as little as 15 minutes or as long as several hours.
+The most common symptom of gallstone disease is severe steady pain in the upper abdomen or right side.
+The pain may last for as few as 15 minutes or as long as several hours.
 The pain may also be felt between the shoulder blades or in the right shoulder.
-Sometimes patients also have vomiting or sweating.
-Attacks of gallstone pain may be separated by weeks, months, or even years.
+Sometimes patients also experience vomiting or sweating.
+Attacks of gallstone pain may be spread over weeks, months, or even years.

 It is thought that gallstone pain results from blockage of the gallbladder duct (cystic duct) by a stone.
 When the blockage is prolonged (greater than several hours), the gallbladder may become inflamed.
 This condition, called acute cholecystitis, may lead to fever, prolonged pain and eventually infection of the gallbladder.
-Hospitalization is usually necessary for observation, treatment with antibiotics and pain medications, and frequently surgery.
+Hospitalization is usually necessary for observation, treatment with antibiotics, and pain medications, frequently requiring surgery.

 The most important parts of any diagnostic process are the patient’s description of symptoms and the doctor’s physical examination.
 When gallstones are suspected, routine liver blood tests are helpful since bile flow may be blocked and bile may back up into the liver.

-Two excellent radiographic (X-ray) tests are used to determine the presence of gallstones.
-The first is abdominal ultrasound, in which a microphone is used to bounce sound waves against hard objects like stones.
-The second is an oral cholecystogram (OCG), in which an X-ray of a dye-filed gallbladder is taken after the patient swallows dye-containing pills.
+Two X-ray tests are used to determine the presence of gallstones.
+The first is an abdominal ultrasound, in which a microphone is used to bounce sound waves against hard objects like a gallstone.
+The second is an oral cholecystogram (OCG), in which an X-ray of a dye-filed gallbladder is taken after the patient swallows dye-filled pills.
 Both tests are about 95 percent effective in diagnosing gallstones.
-Ultrasound is more commonly performed because it is completely non-invasive (no injections), does not involve exposure to X-rays, and there are no pills to swallow.
-However, OCG may be recommended for some patients, especially if the ultrasound results are questionable.
+The ultrasound is more commonly performed because it is completely non-invasive (no injections), does not involve exposure to X-rays, and there are no pills to swallow.
+However, OCG may be recommended for some patients, especially if the ultrasound results are unclear.

 Many new approaches to gallstone treatment have been tried over the past several years, but surgical removal of the gallbladder (cholecystectomy) remains the most widely used therapy.
 This is partly because the newer non-surgical treatments are useful in only some gallstone patients, but surgery can be used in virtually all patients.
 Patients generally do well after surgery and have no difficulty with digesting food, even though the gallbladder’s function is to aid digestion.
 Surgical options include the standard procedure, called open cholecystectomy, and a newer, less invasive procedure called laparoscopic cholecystectomy (“belly-button surgery”).